Karnieasada/GameProgramming/README.md

 The server interactions will only work when playing locally in the Unity Editor unless CORS compatibility is added to your local server.

 ## Testing
-The game makes use of over 101 Unity tests to test the logic and playing of the game to ensure the functions of the game perform reliablly.
+The game makes use of 101 Unity tests to test the logic and playing of the game to ensure the functions of the game perform reliablly.
 You can find these tests by downloading the game locally to play with the Unity Editor.

 ## Built With